 Continue to walk on the Rúa Cantabria for 0.9 kilometers.
 This is an uphill walk, and the views of the Ría de Vigo abound.

-Keep climbing and turn right on the Rúa da Pouleira.
+Keep climbing and turn right onto the Rúa da Pouleira.

 After 300 meters on the Camiño Poulo, stay straight on where the street becomes the Camino Pedrosa.